 What does a Vehicle Cleaner do?

 Vehicle cleaners must also be able to dry, polish and buff the outside of the vehicle.
-They will use a soft, fluffy wool mitt to carefully dry the exterior of the wet car.
-This soft, fluffy wool mitt will glide easily on the surface of the customer's car, preventing unwanted scratches or dents while cleaning it.
-They will also be applying quality vehicle polishers and buffers that will help achieve the desired shine and luster look of the customer's ride.
+They will use a soft, fluffy wool mitt or cotton cloths to carefully dry the exterior of the wet car.
+These materials glide easily on the surface of the customer's car, preventing any unwanted scratches or dents.
+They may also apply polishers and buffers that will help achieve the desired shine and lustre.

 Furthermore, vehicle cleaners thoroughly clean the interior of the vehicle.
-They must be able to vacuum the inside of the vehicle and shampoo the seats, carpet, and roof lining.
-Polishing of doorjambs and plastic work in the car's interior are also details which they need to pay attention to.
-Damp cloths and mild detergents are materials they will be using to clean the car's interior.
-They must also remove wrappers, papers or any litter that is visible.
+They vacuum the inside of the vehicle and can shampoo the seats, carpet, and roof lining.
+They also remove wrappers, papers or any litter that is visible.
 Polishing of doorjambs and the cleaning of the dash are also details that are paid attention to.